 This can be helpful to people trying to find your site again if they saved a local copy of the page.

 For anything but very small sites, it can be difficult and/or time-consuming to always make sure that your links

 don't become out of date.
 For large sites, it can be a huge task even to make sure all the links within your site work.
 Or,

 you may have inherited a large site from its previous webmaster.

-Fortunately, software can help you automatically check your site, and can check on a regular basis.
+Fortunately, software can help you automatically check your site, e.g. deadlinkchecker.com.

 Check your HTML.
 Use an HTML validator (such as http://validator.w3.org/) to check that your pages are valid HTML.
 This will help you to pick up errors and prevent readers from possibly getting error messages when viewing your page.
 Generally though, it should not be necessary to check your HTML if you are using a WYSIWIG editor, as these usually generate valid HTML.

 A word of warning to anyone who uses any Microsoft software to

 create html (eg MS Word, Frontpage etc): MS-generated html uses a

 non-standard Microsoft-specific character set called